gfxdisp/ColorVideoVDP/README.md

 The metric is explaines in details in:

-> ColorVideoVDP: A Visible Difference Predictor for Images and Video.
+> ColorVideoVDP: A visual difference predictor for image, video and display distortions.\
-> Rafal K. Mantiuk, Param Hanji, Maliha Ashraf, Yuta Asano, Alexandre Chapiro.
+> Rafal K. Mantiuk, Param Hanji, Maliha Ashraf, Yuta Asano, Alexandre Chapiro.\
-> In SIGGRAPH 2024 Technical Papers, Article 129
+> In SIGGRAPH 2024 Technical Papers, Article 129\
 > https://doi.org/10.1145/3658144

 If you use the metric in your research, please cite the paper above.